“I sat there with Sally. We sat here we two, and we said, ‘How we wish we had something to do.'”

 Sweatin’ to the Oldies and Movin’ On Down

-Just because you can’t go out doesn’t mean you have to couch-potato-it all day.
+Just because you and your assisted living friends can’t go out doesn’t mean you have to couch-potato-it all day.

 There are plenty of exercises that are easy to do, no matter how mobile you are.

-- Turn on some music and cut a rug in the kitchen.
+- Turn on music and cut a rug in the kitchen.

 - Google easy yoga or stretching moves to follow.